mbence/LivePHPBundle/README.md

     dirs: [., ../src, ../web]
     ignore: [logs, cache]
     timelimit: 125
+    cssonthefly: true
 ```
 By default LivePHP will monitor the `app`, `src` and `web` directories and it will ignore the `logs` and `cache` directories.
 You can also set the time limit - how long a monitor worker should run in the background.
 Default is 125 sec.
 LivePHP will try to use this value,
 but if it cant set the timeout for some reason it will fall back to your servers settings, and work just fine.
+New feature since v1.2: With the `cssonthefly` you can enable or disable css refresh without reloading the page.
+By default this is enabled.

 ### If your app requires authentication, you should add LivePHP to your firewall rules: